hax0sen/setup-vagrant-vm/README.md

     }
  ]
 ```
-5. cd to vagrant-setup folder and run vagrant up
+5. cd to setup-vagrant-vm folder and run vagrant up

 DONE! you should now have a prepared VM you can access via ssh with your user

 ## advanced

-1. clone this Repository
+1. Clone Repository
-2. add your own playbooks
+2. Add your own playbooks
-4. customize your Vagrantfile with name, box, playbook etc
+4. Customize your Vagrantfile with name, box, playbook etc
 example:
 ```
 Vagrant.configure(2) do |config|